-Mr. Thomas has served as DoD’s representative to the White House Office of Science and Technology Policy (OSTP) interagency working group for public access to federally funded journal articles and digital data produced during research.
-He now leads the DoD's implementation of public access to journal articles and digital data.
+Mr. Thomas serves as DoD’s representative on the National Science and Technology Council’s Subcommittee (NSTC) on Open Science and the Office of Science and Technology Policy (OSTP) Working Group on Scientific Collections.
+He leads the DoD's implementation of public access to DoD-funded journal articles and digital data.

 Previously, Mr. Thomas was DTIC's Acting Administrator; Director, Information Systems Support; Director, Component Information Support; and Division Chief for Technology Applications.
-During his tenure at DTIC, he was instrumental in the production of DTIC's 2011-2016 Strategic Plan; the accelerated adoption of digital technologies that streamlined DTIC’s process for collecting and disseminating information to the DoD community.
+During his tenure at DTIC, he was instrumental in the production of DTIC's 2011-2016 Strategic Plan; he also accelerated the adoption of Internet technologies to redefine the way DTIC collects and disseminates information and simplifies access to DoD community users.

-Mr. Thomas directed the launch of DoDTechipedia, one of the first social collaboration tools available inside the Non-Secure Internet Protocol Router NETwork (NIPRNET) and Secure Internet Protocol Router NETwork (SIPRNET) firewalls to enable DoD scientists, researchers and engineers to add and actively update content.
+Mr. Thomas directed the launch of DoDTechipedia, one of the first social collaboration tools available inside the NIPRNET and SIPRNET firewall, enabling DoD scientists, researchers and engineers to add and actively update content.
 In 2009, Mr. Thomas was the Program Manager for the DoDTechipedia when it earned the Government Computer News Agency Award, for "outstanding information technology initiatives."